 If your jail sentence is shorter than the length of time it would take to resolve the appeal (usually a year or so) then there are reasonable grounds for being released on bail, even if you have been found guilty.

 Experienced criminal defense lawyers and bail bondsmen can advise you on the appeal process and the possibility of being granted bail, as well as advising on the conditions of bail.

 Oliver Neely is a content writer for 3-D Bail Bonds in Connecticut.
 He produces articles which aim to simplify and demystify the often complex and intimidating US justice system.

-This is a guest post by Oliver Neely.
 This post has been edited for syntax and grammar.
 The Law offices of Jay Leiderman is not responsible for the accuracy of the content herein or any opinions or ideas expressed herein.
 This post is for entertainment and literary value and is not intended as legal advice.
 This post does not establish an attorney-client relationship of any sort.
 If you have legal questions about ideas presented herein please contact a lawyer knowledgeable in this field of practice.